Teen Titans (2006 video game)

-Teen Titans is an action beat 'em up video game released in 2006 for the GameCube, PlayStation 2, and Xbox.
+Teen Titans is a 2006 action beat 'em up video game released for the GameCube, PlayStation 2, and Xbox.
 A game under the same name was released for the Game Boy Advance on October 16, 2005.
-They were developed by Artificial Mind and Movement and published by THQ in conjunction with Majesco Entertainment.
+They were developed by Artificial Mind and Movement and published by THQ in conjunction with Majesco.
 The game is themed after the 2003 Cartoon Network TV series Teen Titans, and most of the original voice actors reprise their respective roles.

 The game was met with mixed reception from critics.
-Review aggregation websites GameRankings and Metacritic report scores of 74.37% and 73 out of 100 for the GameCube version, 66.38% and 63 out of 100 for the Xbox version, and 61.22% and 64 out of 100 for the PlayStation 2 version, respectively.
-Reviewers compared it to the 2003 Teenage Mutant Ninja Turtles game.
 While reviewers generally praised the game for being true to the show, many found its gameplay boring and repetitive.

 Gameplay

 Teen Titans features cooperative gameplay for up to four players, and players can switch to a different hero at will.

 Teen Titans is an action beat 'em up video game, themed after the 2003 Cartoon Network TV series Teen Titans.
 It is played from an overhead perspective and up to four players can play either cooperatively or in a competitive mode.
 It features the titular Teen Titans (Robin, Raven, Cyborg, Starfire, and Beast Boy) as playable characters in story mode.
 Players are able to switch between any of the five Titans in real time, each with unique fighting abilities.
 Each character has unique strengths and abilities.
 Robin, the most agile, has a double jump and uses punches, kicks, and his staff.
 Raven's attacks largely center around telekinesis.
 Cyborg is best suited for close-range attacks, while Starfire is better suited for distanced attacks.
 Beast Boy can transform into various creatures, some of which have unique attacks.

 As players progress they unlock new fighting combos for each Titan, allowing for more diverse movesets.
 Environmental objects such as barrels can be thrown as projectiles.
 In the game's competitive mode, dubbed Master of Games, players can fight against each other in a versus battle.
 It features 31 unlockable characters, which are found throughout the game's campaign.
 Many of the characters from the animated series appear within the game, all of whom (with the exception of Mad Mod) retain their voice actors from the show.